-Aliaksandr is a postdoctoral researcher and Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.
+Aliaksandr is a political communication researcher with a special focus on social data science, media and authoritarianism.
+He was Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.

-He held visiting and graduate assistant teaching positions at Middlesex University, University College London, University of Portsmouth, and University of Westminster.
-He taught such subjects as digital methods, political communication, digital activism, communication theories and media production.
-He was a fellow at the German Marshal Fund of the United States and worked in a range of media, IT and international non-governmental organisations.
+He held teaching and research positions at Middlesex University, University College London, University of Portsmouth and University of Westminster.
+He taught digital methods, political communication, digital activism and communication theories.

 Political communication, computational methods, digital media, social movements, political disinformation, messaging platforms.